 My work in couples therapy utilizes the theory and practices of Imago Relationship Therapy (IRT), developed by Harville Hendrix.
 I also draw extensively on the approaches of nationally known couples therapists with whom I have trained, including John Gottman, Ellyn Bader, David Schnarch, and Terrence Real.
 Imago theory helps to explain how the choices we make, in whom we fall in love with, almost guarantee that we will eventually find ourselves in difficult and painful power struggles with our partners.
 As Terrence Real has written, “We marry our unfinished business.”

-Successful couples therapy, in my experience, is partly the result of learning new communication skills, which interrupt the universal tendency toward defensiveness, enabling each partner to become a better listener as well as feel more heard by the other partner.
-Also, couples in conflict keep trying to get the other person to change.
-We say and believe, “If only you wouldn’t be so……., we would get along better!!”
+Successful couples therapy, in my experience, is partly the result of learning new communication skills which interrupt the universal tendency toward defensiveness, enabling each partner to become a better listener as well as feel more heard by one’s partner.
+Couples in conflict often keep trying to get the other person to change.
+We say and believe, “If only you wouldn’t be so…., we would get along better.”
 The coin of the realm in couples work is recognizing, “I’ve got to change my own reactions and reactivity, for things to get better.”
 In the following paragraphs I outline some of the ideas which I draw upon in my therapy with couples: